MJ Melendez Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 10th in the league.
+- The Phillies pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies have the 11th-ranked team ERA across all league pitching staffs (4.01).
+- The Phillies' 4.03 team ERA ranks 11th among all MLB pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (122 total, 1.1 per game).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (124 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.